Mukundbansal10/PackifyUI/README.md

 ## Usage

-Import and use components from `packifyui` in your React project.
-Here's a basic example:
+Here’s an example of how to use `packifyui` in a React component:

 ```javascript
 import { Button } from 'packifyui';